Abhijeet38/Ask-My-Pdf-MCP/README.md

 # pdf-qa-mcp

 A local MCP server that answers natural-language questions grounded in a corpus of PDFs.
-Retrieval is hybrid (lexical BM25 + dense k-NN with reciprocal-rank fusion) over OpenSearch; answers are synthesized by Amazon Bedrock (Claude) with optional Ollama fallback, returned with per-source page citations.
+Retrieval is hybrid (lexical BM25 + dense k-NN with reciprocal-rank fusion) over OpenSearch; answers are synthesized by Bedrock (Claude) with optional Ollama fallback, returned with per-source page citations.

 ---